 This unit implements Measuring and Monitoring solutions.
 Main credo: uncover violations before the auditors find them!
 For this purpose, control measures are defined and executed along the focus topics.
 A reasonable reporting of results to stakeholders is a critical endeavor.
 This likely results in a professional execution of escalation management (shared activity with ITC Foundation).

 A third technical unit fulfills Remediating and Automating tasks.
 Dedicated tooling supports legislative and executive powers as well as customers in their daily work.
 The primary goal here is to realize the highest possible automation of manual processes.
 Monitoring activities are supported by implementing a reliable visualization of violations (e.g. in form of IT-Compliance dashboards).
 Tooling is evaluated in aspects of compliant usage and - if applicable - integrated into a “Compliance Radar” (analog to Zalando’s Tech Radar).
 In addition, the unit takes over the important task of supporting all stakeholders in understanding the complex IT landscape and the offered tooling itself.

-After reading this blog entry, the conclusion for you should be pretty simple: it’s real fun contributing to the various aspects of IT-Compliance in our modern age.
-Finding smart solutions to meet regulations and standards in a large, versatile Tech environment - like you find at Zalando - is actually one of the biggest challenges in Europe.
+As you can see, there is a lot involved in the area of IT-Compliance and a lot of factors to consider.
+When analysing what contributes to these various factors, finding smart solutions to meet regulations and standards in a large, versatile Tech environment - like you find at Zalando - is actually one of the biggest challenges in Europe.